Financial-Times/n-topic-card/README.md

 `responsive-grids` handles scenarios where you want particular cards to be hidden at certain breakpoints.
 For example, on the home page only 3 myFT concept cards are shown between the medium and large breakpoints.
 This decorator requires the data item `show` with the settings in an object e.g. `{ default: true, M: false, XL: true }`

 `concept-image` retrieves the image for the concept card.
-It requires the name of the taxonomy for the concept, and the list of articles in an array of objects called `items`, which should be in your data anyway.
+It requires the list of articles in an array of objects called `items`, which should be in your data anyway.

 The decorator finds an image from the list of articles to be displayed, and if it cannot find one uses a default.